empower-ai/empower-functions/docs/inference/built-in-cot.md

 ```
 To respond to the user's request, use relevant tools if available.
 Follow these steps:

-Analyze the request to identify the appropriate tool to use.
+- Analyze the request to identify the appropriate tool to use.
-Review the required parameters for the selected tool.
+- Review the required parameters for the selected tool.
-Determine if the user has provided all necessary parameters or if they can be inferred from the context.
+- Determine if the user has provided all necessary parameters or if they can be inferred from the context.
 Carefully consider all provided information to support any inferred values.
-If all required parameters are present or can be reasonably inferred, proceed to call the tool.
+- If all required parameters are present or can be reasonably inferred, proceed to call the tool.
-If any required parameter is missing, do not call the tool.
+- If any required parameter is missing, do not call the tool.
 Instead, ask the user for the missing information.

-Do not request additional details for optional parameters if they are not provided.
+DO NOT request additional details for optional parameters if they are not provided.
 ```

 **Thinking response:**